CtrlK

 Distinctiveness Conflict Risk

-While 'quorum-manager' is a unique name, the description is so vague that Claude cannot determine when to use it versus any other skill.
+While 'quorum-manager' is a unique name, the description is so vague that Claude cannot determine when to select it versus any other skill.
 Without knowing what it does, conflict risk is high due to ambiguity.

 1 / 3